 Career opportunities for current and aspiring cybersecurity specialists have never been more plentiful or lucrative.
-You are probably already well aware that the cybercrime is continually on the rise, fueling a cybersecurity job market that features six-figure salaries and zero percent unemployment.
+You are probably already well aware that cybercrime is continually on the rise.
+In fact, cybercrime is forecasted to amount to $10.5 trillion by 2025 — which is just a few short years away.
+Combine this upward growth in the industry with the zero percent unemployment rate, and the result is a white-hot job market that features six-figure salaries.

 Among the many cybersecurity jobs that companies are hiring for across all industries is the position of cybersecurity specialist.
 Like many roles within the wide-ranging, fast-growing field of cybersecurity, the responsibilities of the cybersecurity specialist can vary greatly depending on the company or organization and its specific needs.

 What Is a Cybersecurity Specialist?

 Cybersecurity specialists — often called information security specialists or network security specialists among other related job titles — play a central role in securing the information systems of businesses and other organizations.